jakestanley/setup_windows/README.md

 - lightshot - my new favourite screenshot program. // TODO phase out gyazo
 - autohotkey - for macros and disabling caps lock // TODO look into automating more stuff
 - sourcecodepro - sexy ass font
+- figlet-go - port of figlet. works just like it does on linux

 ### install-home.bat
 - steam